-Corner Country, Outback Australia
+Corner Country, Australia

 How outback do you want to go?
-You drive 296 km north of Broken Hill, 39 km south of Tibooburra and 1,465 km from Sydney.
+Milparinka is one of only two townships surviving in the Corner Country - the other being the larger community of Tibooburra - and is 296 km north of Broken Hill, 39 km south of Tibooburra, and 1,465 km from Sydney.
 All around the red dusty soils of Outback New South Wales stretch to the horizon.
-When gold was discovered in 1880 this became a thriving town but today it is a shadow of its former self.
-A reminder that only the hardest of human beings can live in such difficult conditions.
+When gold was discovered in 1880, Milparinka became a thriving town but today it is a shadow of its former self.
+A reminder that only the hardest of human beings can live in such severe conditions.

-Milparinka is one of only two townships surviving in the Corner Country, the other being the larger community of Tibooburra.
-When gold was discovered in the 1870s, a rush to the Corner Country began, with miners travelling overland from Wilcannia, and from Farina on the Ghan Railway line, travelling overland across largely waterless terrain.
-No visit to Outback New South Wales can really be considered complete without pausing at Milparinka and thinking about the lives of the early settlers.
+During the 1870s goldrush, those seeking their fortunes headed to the region, with miners travelling overland from Wilcannia, and Farina on the Ghan Railway line, travelling overland across mostly waterless terrain.
+No visit to Outback New South Wales can be considered complete without pausing at Milparinka and thinking about the lives of the early settlers.